-Religious Studies should however also go beyond the realms of a mainstream subject and encourage each of our pupils, whether Catholic or not, to consider there own spirituality and deepen their knowledge, understanding and experience of Christ.
-As such, the department works very closely with Senior Management and the Chaplaincy Team to develop opportunities that will enrich the experience of our pupil’s whilst under the care of Edward Ilsley.
+Religious Studies should however also go beyond the realms of a mainstream subject and encourages each of our pupils, whether Catholic or not, to consider their own spirituality and deepen their knowledge, understanding and experience of Christ.